isomerpages/nlb-eyeonasia/_china-know-selected/wuhan-a-profile.md

 ### **Education**

-There are 89 universities in Wuhan, of which Wuhan University and Huazhong University of Science and Technology at a joint 10th place among China’s universities.[^15] Total enrolment in these universities is more than 1.3 million.
-Each year, over 100,000 graduates remain in the city as entrepreneurs.
-In addition, 30 universities offer creative design majors.[^16] Singapore’s universities, such as Nanyang Technological University, National University of Singapore and Singapore Management University, offer study programmes with Wuhan University, which is reputed to enjoy one of China’s most beautiful campuses.[^17]
+There are 89 universities in Wuhan, of which Wuhan University and Huazhong University of Science and Technology at a joint 10th place among China’s universities.[^15] Singapore’s universities, such as Nanyang Technological University, National University of Singapore and Singapore Management University, offer study programmes with Wuhan University, which is reputed to enjoy one of China’s most beautiful campuses.[^17]

 ### **Tourism**